-Shared air space/music: each class should discuss the playing of music and reach a consensus on the time of day, the volume, and the type of music to be played.
+Shared space/music: Each class should discuss the playing of music and reach a consensus on the time of day, the volume, and the type of music to be played.
 Tolerance and consideration are expected from everyone.

-If you wish to use equipment in other studios on campus during your session, you must work with the instructor, studio assistant or coordinator of that studio to arrange access.
+If you wish to use equipment in other studios on campus during your session, you must work with the instructor, studio assistant, and coordinator of that studio to arrange access.
 They will determine if the desired usage is compatible with their class’s activities and if you are able to work safely and independently with the equipment.

 Each session starts with an all-school meeting Sunday evening at 5pm followed by dinner in the Pines.
 Classes start Sunday at 8:30pm.
 Classes end and studio clean-up takes place the day before your session ends.
 The last day of each session is reserved for farewells and an all-school exhibition of work created during your time at Penland.